martinduke/quic-version-aliasing/draft-duke-quic-version-aliasing.md

 the state to compute the full contents based on the Aliased Version and Connection ID.

-A server that receives this transport parameter MUST close the connection with a TRANSPORT_PARAMETER_ERROR.
+A client that receives this transport parameter not conforming to this format MUST close the connection with a TRANSPORT_PARAMETER_ERROR.

 Servers SHOULD provide a new version_aliasing transport parameter each time a client connects.
 However, issuing version numbers to a client SHOULD be rate-